jiajun-c/rstore/README.md

 ## config

-Config the dsn in the `.env`, expected to migrate it into the `config.toml`
+The config file is in the `rstore.toml`, it should be able to be specified.